ankrutik/notes/aws/solutions_arch_cert/notes.md

 Used when you need flexible, fault tolerant applications that can be brought down in 2 minutes notice and resume when brought up again -applications that need not be online all the time.

+Use only when **ephemeral storage** is needed.

-Can save upto 90% cost of On-Demand instances.
+Can **save upto 90%** cost of On-Demand instances.

-Spot blocks can be used to stop termination for 1 to 6 hours if spot price goes above your bid.
+**Spot blocks** can be used to **stop termination for 1 to 6 hours** if spot price goes above your bid.

 ### Spot request

-Contains

 - maximum price
 - desired number of instances
 - launch specs
-- request type (application went down due to spot price increase, what to do next time that spot price goes below bid?) :
+- request type (if application went down due to spot price increase, what to do next time that spot price goes below bid?) :
   - one time: do nothing
   - persistent: bring application up again
 - valid from and until

 ### Spot Fleets

-Collection of spot instances and on demand instances
+Collection of Spot instances and (optionally) On-Demand instances

 Will try to maintain target capacity within budget